 Is it any good?

-While Laverne & Shirley is guilty of some gender stereotyping, it's primarily used to demonstrate the tensions that exist between Laverne and Shirley's desire to be true to themselves and the traditional expectations placed on them as women in the late '50s and early '60s.
+While the show is guilty of some stereotyping, the main characters' overall choices usually defy conventional gender roles, making them two of television's first liberated women.
+The series demonstrates the tensions that exist between Laverne and Shirley's desire to be true to themselves and the traditional expectations placed on them as women in the late '50s and early '60s.
 While both women look at men as potential marriage material, they're not willing to stay with someone just for the sake of getting married.
-Furthermore, their overall choices usually defy conventional gender stereotypes, making them two of television's first liberated women.

 It's worth noting that the show suffered considerably after the characters left Milwaukee for L.A. in the sixth season; several regular cast members eventually left, and things just weren't the same.
 The first five seasons are definitely the ones to watch.